 When you walk in humility and honesty with God, your soul can find true healing.

-Through my online mentorship Spiritual Growth Mentorship, my podcast From Head to Heart, books, and speaking engagements, I help hurting women find hope in Christ.
+Through my online mentorship Spiritual Growth Mentorship, my podcast Face Off with Your Feelings, books, and speaking engagements, I help hurting women find hope in Christ.
 I create a safe place for women to be heard, be honest, and be healed by the love of the Father.

 Hey there, I’m Jessica!

-I’m a Spiritual Growth Mentor, podcast host, speaker, and author.
+I’m a mental health coach, biblical counselor, podcast host, speaker, and author.

 I’m someone who loves Jesus but didn’t grow up in the church.
 For a long time, I believed that if I didn’t take care of myself, then no one would.
 I was burned out, surviving, living by what I felt in the moment, and believed God was good but that I was too far gone.
 Better yet, I thought God was good but not good to me, always waiting for the next painful thing to happen.